 (7) The named insured or any other operator who either resides in the same household or customarily operates an automobile insured under such policy:

 b.
-Has a history of and is subject to epilepsy or heart attacks, and such individual cannot produce a certificate from a physician testifying to his/her unqualified ability to operate a motor vehicle safely; or
+Has a history of and is subject to epilepsy or heart attacks, and such individual cannot produce a certificate from a physician testifying to his or her unqualified ability to operate a motor vehicle safely; or

 c.
-Has an accident record, conviction record (criminal or traffic), physical, mental or other condition which is such that his/her operation of an automobile might endanger the public safety; or
+Has an accident record, conviction record (criminal or traffic), physical, mental or other condition which is such that his or her operation of an automobile might endanger the public safety; or

 d.
 Has, while the policy is in force, engaged in a competitive speed contest while operating an automobile insured under the policy; or

 e.
 Is addicted to or uses narcotics or other drugs; or

 f.
 Uses alcoholic beverages to excess thereby impairing his or her ability to operate a motor vehicle; or